-Wanda is currently employed at Emory University’s Respect Program and serves as the program's inaugural Director.
+Wanda Swan is a nationally-recognized anti-violence practitioner and director of the Office of Respect.
+She leads Emory University’s campus efforts to end violence and support survivors through anti-oppressive prevention strategies and survivor-centered advocacy.
 The Respect Program is an anti-oppression office where staff serve as advocates and change-agent trainers to activate the campus community to serve as ambassadors with the message that oppression is a disease and violence, in any form, is a symptom of this larger illness.
 They encourage students to develop an intersectional approach when understanding the root causes of and working to end violence.
 Furthermore, they engage the community to sustain trauma-informed spaces that speak to the lived experiences and identities of those impacted by violence.
 The Respect Program aims to create global citizens poised to continue the mission of this larger movement to end violence within various communities and systems across their life span.

 Jill L. Creighton serves as the President for the Association for Student Conduct Administration (ASCA), a 501(c)3 higher education organization serving approximately 3,000 student conduct professionals at 1,200 unique institutions in 11 countries.
 ASCA sets best practices for the student conduct profession in higher education.
 In her role as President, Jill created ASCA’s first international partnership with the Center for Certification and Accreditation of Student Services in the Philippines, Incorporated (CCASSPI).
 She served as the keynote speaker for the Philippines’ National Seminar on Student Discipline Administration in Higher Education conference in 2016 and served as a resource speaker for the same conference in 2015 and 2017.
 Jill speaks frequently on issues of the intersection of study abroad with student conduct and international students with U.S. student conduct.